icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

 `ib1:access`
 : A list of [`ib1:AccessRule`](access_control_specification.md) bnodes which specify Groups of participants which may access this data, and the Licence under which they can access it.
+R

 ## Data Service metadata fields